danny8966/AWS-Cloud-Practitioner/README.md

 - Prepare for the AWS Cloud Practitioner certification exam

 ### Topics
 1. Module 1 - Introduction to the cloud    ✅
 2. Module 2 - Compute in the cloud         ✅
 3. Module 3 - Exploring compute resources  ✅
+4. Module 4 - Introduction to going global ✅